-- · qualify as a RIC; and - satisfy the Annual Distribution Requirement, we generally will not be subject to U.S. federal income tax on the portion of our income we distribute (or are deemed to distribute) to stockholders.
-We will be subject to U.S. federal income tax at the regular corporate rates on any income or capital gains not distributed (or deemed distributed) to our stockholders.
+- · qualify as a RIC; and - satisfy the Annual Distribution Requirement, we generally will not be subject to U.S. federal income tax on the portion of our income we distribute to stockholders.
+We will be subject to U.S. federal income tax at the regular corporate rates on any income or capital gains not distributed to our stockholders.